GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1SpectrumParameter.md

 ---
-title: 'class Gambit::SpectrumParameter'
+title: "class Gambit::SpectrumParameter"
-description: 'Simple class to contain information defining how some parameter in a [SubSpectrum]() object can be accessed. '
+description: "Simple class to contain information defining how some parameter in a [SubSpectrum]() object can be accessed. "

 ---

-# Gambit::SpectrumParameter
+# class Gambit::SpectrumParameter